Sivut kuvina

 for which no

-bond is required.
+bond is

 thereof shall make due report in the Form L. in the first Schedule hereto, and containing the several particulars therein required, and shall make and subscribe the declaration at the foot thereof, in the presence of the Collector or other proper officer of the Customs, and shall answer such questions as shall be demanded of him concerning the ship, the cargo, and the intended voyage by such officer.

-Goods on board to correspond with report.
+Goods on board to

-125. If any goods liable to duty on importation, or taken from the warehouse to be exported, which are enumerated in the report outwards of any ship, shall not be duly shipped before the departure of such ship, or shall not be duly certified by the proper officer as short shipped, such goods shall be forfeited; or if any such goods shall be taken on board such ship, not being enumerated in such report outwards, the master of such ship shall forfeit the sum of five pounds in respect of every package of such
+125. If any goods liable to duty on importation, or taken from the warehouse to be exported, which are with report. enumerated in the report outwards of any ship, shall not be duly shipped before the departure of such ship, or shall not be duly certified by the proper officer as short shipped, such goods shall be forfeited; or if any such goods shall be taken on board such ship, not being enumerated in such report outwards, the master of such ship shall forfeit the sum of five pounds in respect of every package of such

 goods; and if such goods duly shipped on board such ship shall be landed at any other place than that for which they shall have been cleared, unless otherwise accounted for to the satisfaction of the Collector of Customs, the master of such ship shall forfeit a sum equal to treble the value of the goods so landed.